 This task involves uncovering and embracing the hidden dissociated parts of the self.
 Because of traumatic conditioning, these hidden parts of our selves perceive, evaluate and respond automatically as independent operating systems.
 Each system holds a specific set of memories, beliefs and related habits that maintain dissociation.
 The fellow traveler’s task is to provide assurance that recovery is possible and the return of memories and sensation will not be self-destructive.

-The basic belief in a traumatizing family is that the practice and support of destructive behavior by adults should be tolerated and accepted without protest by the children.
-Children are threatened, punished, and coerced into keeping the adults’ behavior secret.
+The basic belief in a traumatizing family is that the practice and support of destructive behaviour by adults should be tolerated and accepted without protest by the children.
+Children are threatened, punished, and coerced into keeping the adults’ behaviour secret.
 They also incorporate the adults’ dissociative and destructive patterns into their own being.
-Disobedience includes breaking these habits of avoidance and denial and relinquishing our beliefs about maintaining destructive behavior.
+Disobedience includes breaking these habits of avoidance and denial and relinquishing our beliefs about maintaining destructive behaviour.
 This may require detoxification from addiction to exogenous substances and the deconditioning of habitual body tension and cognitive hypervigilance.
-The main subtask is to disobey irrational authority by challenging the belief that we need to continue these behaviors.
+The main subtask is to disobey irrational authority by challenging the belief that we need to continue these behaviours.

 The motivating force being inhibited is the talionic response (direct eye for an eye retaliation for abuse [Reik]).
 This instinctive rage toward people who have caused us harm has been forcefully inhibited and is often directed back toward the self (retroflexion – going against the reflexes) or displaced onto others.
 Unblocking this energy and safely expressing the talionic response opens us up to feel other inhibited emotions and accelerates the process of mourning and grief.
 The primary subtask is learning to discriminate hostile introjects that have been pounded in and swallowed whole from the people who first caused us to live in fear and to stop displacing rage onto symbolic stand-ins in the present.
 The fellow traveler can support the differentiation process and the appropriate expression of talionic rage which strengthens reality testing about expected retaliation.